 For example, studies show that Hispanic influence in the United States is climbing, and will continue to increase over the years.
 The buying power of the Latino community is also rising, meaning that advertisers must tap into that market to be successful.
 Naturally, for companies in the United States, a basic knowledge of Spanish will become critical in the future.

-Of course, companies in other countries will have to assess what languages are most important for their current situation.
-For instance, China recently became Germany’s biggest trading partner, and it continues to be a large trading partner for the entire EU.
-Fluency in Mandarin would be an invaluable asset for any employee in Europe right now.
+Of course, companies in other countries will have to assess which languages are most important for their current situation.
+For instance, China is a large trading partner for the EU, so fluency in Mandarin would be an invaluable asset for many European employees.

 Focusing on these dominant languages is always a good idea, but learning a language that is outside of the usual pool of second languages will also be beneficial, as your talents in that language will be rarer, and might considerably raise your salary.